vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_proxy.md

 ### HTTPS Proxy <a id="https"></a>

 The address of the HTTPS proxy server through which the VCH accesses image registries when using HTTPS.

 #### Create VCH Wizard

 Enter the IP address or FQDN of an HTTPS proxy in the **HTTPS proxy** text box, for example `192.168.3.1`.
+Optionally add a port number in the **Port** text box.

 #### vic-machine Option